 Financial literacy for children and teens

 Now may be the perfect time to address the importance of financial education with children and teens.
 Many schools incorporate basic financial lessons, but at home you can also introduce financial literacy topics and money management, including:

-Open a youth savings account and establish long-term goals: Children like to be given opportunities to show their responsibility.
-One way to do just that is setting up their own youth savings account.
+Children like to be given opportunities to show their responsibility.
+One way to do just that is by setting up their own youth savings account.
 Not only does this give them a financial foundation, but it also allows them to make measurable savings goals.
 As children approach their teens, discuss a car-buying goal and keep them involved in the savings process.

 Graduate this goal into giving teens hands-on experience with spending.
 Once they have a car, they will need to make purchases for gas, their weekly outings, or their car insurance.
 If they have a part-time job, make sure they save some of their earnings and appropriately budget the remainder for their expenses.

 Have honest financial conversations

 Just as it’s important to show and teach how to save, have an open, honest dialogue with your children about money mistakes you have made.
 Bring your kids into the conversation and discuss how and why the mistake was made, and what you have done or plan to do to resolve the problem.